-The work we continue to do to enable this has revealed that due to safety measures, there is a significant impact on the capacity of each centre.
-In addition, Government guidance will allow for no more than 15 service users on any day to access individual services unless in separate 'bubbles' of 15 using separate areas of a building with separate facilities.
-This may be possible at some of the larger centres.

-The following mitigations have been put in place since the original decision was approved, including:

-- Regular review of people with a learning disability or autism, and where appropriate care packages have been adjusted. - In addition to the small number of centres which have opened; staff from other centres continue to provide outreach services to people in places where buildings have not opened, (and in doing so following appropriate quidelines about use of PPE). - A small number of people with a learning disability who use building-based day services have previously been referred to and have made use of the Community Response Unit's services. - Derbyshire Carers Association has continued to offer support to carers who may have seen their caring duties increase as a result of day centre provision being closed and carers emergency plans are being offered. - Day centre staff have either supported outreach work or have been redeployed to Older Adults residential establishments.
+C S O T T re S I I n I I 1 igh needs as emergency placements.
+We ontinue to work with colleagues in health and afety and Public Health in order to be able to pen additional centres shortly.
+The work we continue to do to enable this has evealed that due to safety measures, there is a ignificant impact on the capacity of each centre.
+In addition, Government guidance will allow for no nore than 15 service users on any day to access individual services unless in separate 'bubbles' of 5 using separate areas of a building with eparate facilities.
+This may be possible at some re s Ir n ir 1 evealed that due to safety measures, there is a ignificant impact on the capacity of each centre.
+In addition, Government guidance will allow for no hore than 15 service users on any day to access individual services unless in separate 'bubbles' of 5 using separate areas of a building with f the larger centres. s ir • • • • • he following mitigations have been put in place ince the original decision was approved, ncluding: Regular review of people with a learning disability or autism, and where appropriate care packages have been adjusted.
+In addition to the small number of centres which have opened; staff from other centres continue to provide outreach services to people in places where buildings have not opened, (and in doing so following appropriate guidelines about use of PPE).
+A small number of people with a learning disability who use building-based day services have previously been referred to and have made use of the Community Response Unit's services.
+Derbyshire Carers Association has continued to offer support to carers who may have seen their caring duties increase as a result of day centre provision being closed and carers emergency plans are being offered.
+Day centre staff have either supported outreach work or have been redeployed to Older Adults residential establishments.